happymanju/kingmaker/README.md

 ## A fantasy character title generator

 ## Technologies and Dependencies
-kingmaker has external dependencies -- just import the package!
+kingmaker has no external dependencies -- just import the package!

 ## Quickstart